marxst/vimsteroids/README.md

 Do not forget to read the install procedure for the [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) plugin and configure it for all the languages you might want it for.

-Finally copy the .ctags file to your home directory.
+Finally copy the `.ctags` file to your home directory.
 There is a [list of more languages for ctags support](https://github.com/majutsushi/tagbar/wiki) in the wiki of tagbar.

-In the colors subdirectory you can find my preferred colorscheme, [jelly-beans](https://github.com/nanotech/jellybeans.vim).
+In the `colors` subdirectory you can find my preferred colorscheme, [jelly-beans](https://github.com/nanotech/jellybeans.vim).

+## Some Key mappings

+`SPACE` folds and unfolds code based on indendation.

+`F3` toggles line numbering.

+`F4` opens and closes [NERDTree](https://github.com/scrooloose/nerdtree), a file manager.

+`F8` opens and closes the tagbar

+The keys for movement between different windows splits are remapped from `CTRL``W``direction` to `CTRL``direction`, the directions being the standard vim direction keys `h,j,k,l`.